-Most of our teachers who use their Doc Cams need to have the IPEVO Document Camera Chrome add-on or the IPEVO Visualizer software installed.
+Most of our teachers who use their Doc Cams already have the IPEVO Document Camera Chrome add-on or the IPEVO Visualizer software installed.
 If you do not have them yet, you can download them using the links provided.

 - Turn the camera over.